Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

-It is noted that SPKI pinset management is described in [@RFC7858] but that key pinning mechanisms in general have fallen out of favor operationally for various reasons such as the inability to easily change keys.
+It is noted that SPKI pinset management is described in [@RFC7858] but that key pinning mechanisms in general have fallen out of favor operationally for various reasons such as the logistical overhead of rolling keys.

-Other Threats:
+DNS Privacy Threats:

 * Invalid certificates, resulting in an unavailable service.
 * Mis-identification of a server by a client e.g. typos in URLs or